 - 1. Any document filed by the Registrar or a participant and marked "ex parte", "under seal" or "confidential", shall state the factual and legal basis for the chosen classification and, unless otherwise ordered by a Chamber, shall be treated according to that classification throughout the proceedings. - 2.
 Unless otherwise ordered by a Chamber, any response, reply or other document referring to a document, decision or order marked "ex parte", "under seal" or "confidential" shall be filed with the same classification.
-If there are additional reasons why a response, reply or any other document filed by the Registrar or a participant should be classified "ex parte", "under seal", or "confidential", or reasons why the original document or other related documents should not be so classified, they shall be provided in the same document. - 3.
-Where the basis for the classification no longer exists, whosoever instigated the classification, be it the Registrar or a participant, shall apply to the Chamber to reclassify the document.
+If there are additional reasons why a response, reply or any other document filed by the Registrar or a participant should be classified "ex parte", "under seal", or "confidential", or reasons why the original document or other related documents should not be so classified, they shall be provided in the same document. - Where the basis for the classification no longer exists, whosoever instigated the classification, be it the Registrar or a participant, shall apply to the Chamber to reclassify the document.
 A Chamber may also re-classify a document upon request by any other participant or on its own motion.
 In the case of an application to vary a protective measure, regulation 42 shall apply. - 4.
 This regulation shall apply mutatis mutandis to proceedings before the Presidency.

-Regulation 24 Responses and replies
+Regulation 246 Responses and replies

-- 1. The Prosecutor and the defence may file a response to any document filed by any participant in the case in accordance with the Statute, Rules, these Regulations and any order of the Chamber. - Victims or their legal representatives may file a response to any document when they are permitted to participate in the proceedings in accordance with article 68, paragraph 3, and rule 89, sub-rule 1, subject to any order of the Chamber. - 3.
+- 1. The Prosecutor and the defence may file a response to any document filed by any participant in the case in accordance with the Statute, Rules, these Regulations and any order of the Chamber. - 2.
+Victims or their legal representatives may file a response to any document when they are permitted to participate in the proceedings in accordance with article 68, paragraph 3, and rule 89, sub-rule 1, subject to any order of the Chamber. - 3.
 States participating in the proceedings may file a response to any document, subject to any order of the Chamber. - 4.
-A response referred to in sub-regulations 1 to 3 may not be filed to any document which is itself a response or reply. - 5.
-Participants may only reply to a response with the leave of the Chamber, unless otherwise provided in these Regulations.
+A response referred to in sub-regulations 1 to 3 may not be filed to any document which is itself a response or reply.